AcuHerb Community Circle · Herbal Dispensary

 Ganoderma lucidum · Ling Zhi

-Called the "mushroom of immortality" in classical Chinese texts, Reishi calms the Shen (spirit), supports immune intelligence, and brings the nervous system into coherence.
-This is Heart medicine — for the woman who feels scattered, depleted, or unmoored.
+Called the "mushroom of immortality" in classical Chinese texts, Reishi calms the Shen, supports immune intelligence, and brings the nervous system into coherence.
+Heart medicine for those who feel scattered, depleted, or unmoored.
 It works slowly and profoundly.

 Wood · Liver Qi